rime/plum/README.md

 It also works perfectly well with personal configuration hosted on GitHub and input schema packages from third-party developers.

-A **Rime input schema** defines the rules of a specific "input method", or in technical terms how user input sequences are interpreted by the Rime input method engine.
+A **Rime input schema** (**Rime 輸入方案**) defines the rules of a specific "input method", or in technical terms how user input sequences are interpreted by the Rime input method engine.
-It consists of a configuration file named `<schema_id>.schema.yaml`, and usually an optional **Rime dictionary** file named `*.dict.yaml`.
+It consists of a configuration file named `<schema_id>.schema.yaml`, and usually an optional **Rime dictionary** (**韻書**) file named `*.dict.yaml`.

 A package may contain one or several interrelated input schemata and their affiliated Rime dictionaries.
-A package is also good for publishing general configuration files and data files that are used by Rime.
+A package is also good for publishing general configuration files and data files used by Rime.

+In /plum/ terms, a re-usable piece of configuration is known as a **recipe** (**配方**), denoted by the "℞" symbol.

+A data package itself can be a recipe, this is the common case.
+In the future, /plum/ will support more fine-grained recipes that allow you to select what to install from a package, or even take parameters like the target input schema to customize.

 ## Packages